You are now in the main content area

 Description

-This art piece unites meaningful elements from consultation between the artist and the community: a jingle dress symbolizes healing and resilience; woodland designs portray ancestral memory; rocks signify the grandfathers; moon and bearberry honor the grandmother and earth's gifts; birch trees highlight ancestral traditions; interconnected bear, fish and birds evoke unity and clans; seven flowers illustrate Grandfather Teachings; sweetgrass invokes spirits thrice over; stars symbolize ancestors; bird petroglyphs honor heritage; sage lingers; unseen side panels hold cedar, tobacco, butterflies and creatures.
+This art piece unites meaningful elements from consultation between the artist and the community: a jingle dress symbolizes healing and resilience; woodland designs portray ancestral memory; rocks signify the grandfathers; moon and bearberry honour the grandmother and earth's gifts; birch trees highlight ancestral traditions; interconnected bear, fish and birds evoke unity and clans; seven flowers illustrate Grandfather Teachings; sweetgrass invokes spirits thrice over; stars symbolize ancestors; bird petroglyphs honor heritage; sage lingers; unseen side panels hold cedar, tobacco, butterflies and creatures.

 Location